-We’re often focusing heavily on the moving in aspect and all of the preparations that are needed on the run-up to the big move.
+We’re often focusing heavily on the moving-in aspect and all of the preparations that are needed in the run-up to the big move.
 But what about factors that come into play after you’ve finally moved into a new house?

 Check over the property before moving to a new house